A Contraction Theory Approach to Optimization Algorithms from Acceleration Flows: Introduction

 Our paper aims to propose a solution to the aforementioned two problems by using \emph{contraction theory} and by proposing the Accelerated-Contracting-Nesterov optimization flow, respectively.
 Contraction theory provides a principled approach for directly establishing the convergence properties of the optimization algorithm directly from the analysis of its associated optimization flow.
 For example, our approach directly translates the exponential convergence rate of the proposed optimization flow to a linear convergence rate for the optimization algorithm.

-We also mention that, to the best of our knowledge, no previous work in the literature relevant to the design of optimization algorithms from optimization flows has considered the case where the objective function associated to the optimization problem is \emph{time-varying}, i.e., where the optimal solutions vary through time.
+We also mention that, to the best of our knowledge, no previous work in the literature relevant to the design of (discrete-time) optimization algorithms from optimization flows has considered the case where the objective function associated to the optimization problem is \emph{time-varying}, i.e., where the optimal solutions vary through time and form a trajectory.
 In this setting, the objective is to design an optimization flow and optimization algorithms that are able to track the time-varying optimal solution up to some bounded error.
 In this paper, we use contraction theory to directly establish the tracking performance of our proposed optimization flow and its associated optimization algorithms.
-Time-varying optimization has found diverse applications in machine learning, signal processing, robotics, etc.; e.g., see~\cite{AS-EDA-SP-GL-GBG:20} and the references therein.
+Time-varying optimization has found diverse applications in machine learning, signal processing, robotics, etc.; e.g., see~\citep{AS-EDA-SP-GL-GBG:20} and the references therein.
+We must mention the existence of \emph{prediction-correction methods}~\citep{NB-AS-RC:20} which consist on sampling a continuous-time time-varying optimization problem on fixed intervals of time and then finding approximate solutions to the full optimization problem within the sampling intervals.
+These methods are not within our problem's scope because we are interested in obtaining optimization algorithms whose dynamics directly track the solution trajectory of the problem.

 \paragraph*{Literature review}